 Writer Cheryl Strayed hiked 1,100 miles on the Pacific Crest Trail after her mother’s death.
 Through a series of flashbacks and updates on her journey, she reflects on her life growing up in Minnesota, and some of the bad choices she made that brought her to this point.
 Her hike is her chance at redemption, so she spends 94 days hiking from the Mojave Desert in California to the Bridge of the Gods on the Columbia River between Oregon and Washington.

-What are some of your favorite travel books?
-Do you have any favorites that inspired you to visit another part of the world?
+What are some of your favourite travel books?
+Do you have any favourites that inspired you to visit another part of the world?
 Share them with uson our Facebook page, oron our Twitter stream.
 You can also find us on ourInstagram page at @TravelproIntl.

 Photo credit:Rodoloph (Wikimedia Commons, Creative Commons 3.0)